 When it comes to buying life insurance, one of the most important decisions is how long your policy should last.
 Your goal should be to make sure the policy continues as long as you have people who depend on you financially, and until your last major financial obligation is paid.
 But how do you determine that?
 Here is some advice.

-When figuring out how long you need life insurance, you must first consider the two main types of policies and how long they will cover you for:
+When figuring out how long you need life insurance, you must first consider the two main types of policies--permanent life insurance and term life insurance--and how long they will cover you for.
+Both types of policies offer specific benefits that may fit your individual needs.

 Permanent life insurance is a policy that does not expire.
 It lasts the lifetime of whoever is insured, as long as premiums needed are paid.
 Permanent life insurance premiums are used to maintain the policy’s death benefit and allow the policy to build cash value that can be borrowed by the policy owner.
 Once a waiting period expires after you buy, you’ll have the option to withdraw money to help you when you need it most.
 If you have an emergency medical issue, for example, the cash value can be used to pay for health care costs.